prat-man/unique4j/README.md

 # Unique4j

-Java library to allow only single instance of a java application to run and enable communication between first instance and subsequent instances.
+Unique4j is a cross-platform Java library to allow only single instance of a Java application to run and enable communication between first instance and subsequent instances.

+It is compatible with Java 1.6+ and is platform independent.

 <br>